-If a child has needed intervention in our Tier 2 support but the adults feel they need further support then your child can be referred to our THRIVE team by the Tier 2 adults.
+If a child has needed intervention in our Tier 2 support but the adults feel they need further support that would they would benefit from being able to work alongside their parent or carer, then your child can be referred to our THRIVE team by the Tier 2 adults or the headteacher.

 The THRIVE Approach draws on the latest research from current neuroscience, recent attachment research, current studies of effective learning and current models of child development, in order to help us to understand the needs being signalled by children’s behaviour.